Kamikaze94/WolfHUD/README.md

 2. Open the downloaded archive, using WinRAR or 7Zip
 3. Extract the **WolfHUD-master** folder into your 'PAYDAY 2/mods' folder
 4. Rename the folder **WolfHUD-master** to **WolfHUD**
 5. Start the game once.
 It will promt you to update Federal Inventory and WolfHUD_Textures.
-Update both.
+Update both

 ## If yoy don't want/like Inventory Icons
 To remove "Federal Inventory" go to your **PAYDAY 2/assets/mod_overrides/Federal Inventory** folder and delete the **guis** folder.
 Then open **revision.txt** and change the number to a higher one, to prevent future updates.